LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Different Action Space}

-AQORA’s planner extension supports a wide range of action types, we conducted ablation studies to identify which subsets of the action space contribute most to learning efficiency and convergence.
-As shown in the results, enabling the broadcast hint often leads the model to generate plans that broadcast excessively large tables during training, resulting in significant performance fluctuations and instability.
-When leading actions are disabled, AQORA loses its ability to explicitly manipulate join ordering, thereby reducing its optimization power and leading to suboptimal plans for many complex queries.
-Finally, disabling the CBO action prevents AQORA from jumping to an entirely different planning path starting from a CBO-generated plan.
-This restriction increases the difficulty for AQORA to escape local optima and discover globally better execution plans.
+LQRS’s planner extension supports a wide range of action types.
+We conducted ablation studies to identify which subsets of the action space contribute most to learning efficiency and convergence.
+As shown in the results, enabling the \textit{broadcast} action often leads the model to generate plans that broadcast excessively large tables during training, resulting in significant performance fluctuations and instability.
+When the \textit{lead} action is disabled, LQRS loses its ability to explicitly manipulate join ordering, thereby reducing its optimization power and leading to suboptimal plans for many complex queries.
+Finally, disabling the \textit{init} action prevents LQRS from jumping to an entirely different planning path starting from a CBO-generated plan.
+This restriction increases the difficulty for LQRS to escape local optima and discover better execution plans.